German Socialist Equality Party answers legal document from Verfassungsschutz Secret Service

 “The fact that a capitalist economic system inevitably comes into conflict with democratic principles ought to be obvious and should be no secret to the defendant as an intelligence agency,” continued the legal brief.
 Examples mentioned included “the power of companies such as Amazon, Google, Facebook, and Twitter,” as well as the financial crisis of 2008.

 The Verfassungsschutz’s line of argument on this issue was “tendentious.”
-This finds manifestation in, among other things, the attempt to evaluate the demand for “the nationalisation of large companies (like Bombardier)” as directed against the free democratic order.
+This found manifestation in, among other things, the attempt to evaluate the demand for “the nationalisation of large companies (like Bombardier)” as directed against the free democratic order.
 The Verfassungsschutz thereby indirectly confirmed, wrote Stolle, that “it is governed by the defence of the interests of major corporations rather than society’s general wellbeing.”

 “A dubious understanding of democracy” was also revealed by the Verfassungsschutz’s citation of the following passage from the SGP’s statement of principles, as proof that the party was engaged in unconstitutional activity, “As long as economic decisions that determine the lives of millions of people remain the preserve of private companies and banks, real democracy is impossible.”